Oracle Reports Sales That Meet Estimates, Touts Cerner Deal

 “The company’s application and infrastructure cloud businesses now account for over 30% of total revenue,” Chief Executive Officer Safra Catz said in the statement.
 “As our cloud businesses become a larger-and-larger percentage of our overall business, we expect our constant currency organic revenue growth rate to hit double-digits with a corresponding increase in earnings per share.”

-Oracle completed its acquisition of Cerner in June.
+Oracle completed its purchase of Cerner in June.
 The digital medical records provider generated $1.4 billion in sales in the period, which Catz called its best revenue quarter ever.

 “We expect Cerner to do even better in the coming quarters as we develop an all-new suite of health care cloud services,” she said.